DNYoussef/AIVillage/README.md

 7. **Robust Error Handling and Logging**: Comprehensive error handling and logging have been implemented throughout the King Agent system for better debugging and monitoring.

+8. **Enhanced Incentive-Based Management**: The King Agent now utilizes an improved IncentiveModel for more effective agent motivation and task allocation.

 ### Components

 - **KingAgent**: The main class that integrates all other components and serves as the primary interface for the King Agent system.